stuartsierra/lazytest/README.md

 Each `it` example may only contain *one* expression, which must return logical true to indicate the test passed or logical false to indicate it failed.

+Test groups may be nested inside other groups with the `testing` macro, which has the same syntax as `describe` but does not define a top-level Var.